 NICK (reading Love Letter): Fantasmo.
 The Council is pleased with your performance as Consultant in the Tower.

 NICK (reading narration): They pay you an extra 25 coin.
-They also request the ownership of the book you retrieved, which Captain Calhoun reported to them upon return to Velas.
+They also request the ownership of the book you retrieved, which

+NICK: oh, excuse me.

+Captain Calhoun reported to them upon return to Velas.
 You try to convince them to let you keep the book.
 Roll +CHA, [scattered chuckles] roll plus Charisma, sorry.

 AUSTIN: No, it's CHA…